 Consumers must receive standardised information, so they can compare like with like in key areas such as the track records of funds.
-This is particularly true for past performance information: see our 'Past Performance: Key Points' box on page 5 which examines this closely.
+This is particularly true for past performance information: see our 'Past Performance: Key Points' which examines this closely.